 Traditional backup applications copy and save data in proprietary formats, so when the data is needed again, the backup application has to institute a restore process to access the backed up data and retrieve it in the data’s original format.
 If the backup dataset is voluminous, the process of restoring can be time-consuming.

 Because snapshots are stored in the data’s native format, restoring a snapshot is fast.

-The primary advantages to a flat backup are its low cost and simplicity.
+Without the need to rely on specialized software, the primary advantages of a flat backup are its low cost and simplicity.
 Unlike a traditional backup, a flat backup does not require a backup server or a media server, which means it may be less expensive for storage administrators to implement.
 Flat backup simplifies the environment, reduces license fees, and improves recovery point objectives and recovery time objectives.

-But flat backups are proprietary, and not all storage vendors support them.
+Flat backups in the form of snapshots are proprietary, and not all storage vendors support them, although today most do.
+Because they are proprietary, snapshots are generally not “portable” and cannot be moved and accessed from one vendor’s storage gear to another’s.
 If a workload cannot be protected by a storage snapshot, it cannot be protected by a flat backup.

 Bandwidth can become an issue if snapshots are replicated to a remote data center over a wide area network connection.
 To avoid a backlog, the flat backup mechanism must keep pace with snapshot creation.
 Bandwidth issues, however, may be mitigated after the initial snapshot replication as